 The concept of free will is of philosophical relevance.
-The issue of whether one freely acts or not has been one of the primary issues philosophers have attempted to resolve.
-According to McKenna & Pereboom (2016), while others believe that we cause our actions, some think our actions happen to us.
+The issue of whether one freely acts or not has been one of the primary issue philosophers have attempted to resolve.
+While others believe that we cause our actions, some think our actions happen to us.
 This issue has resulted in diverse conceptions of free will.
 Some believe that our actions are free and determined, but others believe that the two (being free and being determined) cannot co-exist in a possible world.
 One may believe in human freedom and be agnostic about the possibility of being determined.
 Alternatively, a person may believe we are determined but be agnostic about human freedom.
 Others believe that the world is characterised by a chance mechanism such that every happening is undetermined.
 So, humans are neither free nor determined.

-In the domain of philosophy, the notions of free will and determinism have been the foundation for other emergent conceptions, namely; compatibilism, incompatibilism, hard incompatibilism, libertarianism, modest libertarianism, semi-compatibilism, impossibilism, illusionism, and revisionism (McKenna & Pereboom, 2016).
+In the domain of philosophy, the notions of free will and determinism have been the foundation for other emergent conceptions, namely; compatibilism, incompatibilism, hard incompatibilism, libertarianism, modest libertarianism, semi-compatibilism, impossibilism, illusionism, and revisionism.